AramKoorn/TenBagger/README.md

 - Candlestick charts of historical price data
 - Volume daytrading past 10 days (check if this works for crypto)

-## Crypto
-We use the coinmarketcap API to pull crypto data.
-In order to use the coinmarketcap API you need create an account and generate an API key.

 ## Improvements
 - add unit tests
 - Portfolio should take <1 second